Spomky-Labs/php-aes-gcm/README.md

 It has been successfully tested using `PHP 5.4+`, `HHVM` and `PHP 7.0+` (stable and nightly branches).

-If you use PHP 7.1+, this library has very good performance (approx. 60k OPS). **If you do not use PHP 7.1+, we highly recommend you to install the [PHP Crypto extension](https://github.com/bukka/php-crypto).**
+If you use PHP 7.1+, this library has very good performance. **If you do not use PHP 7.1+, we highly recommend you to install the [PHP Crypto extension](https://github.com/bukka/php-crypto).**
-This extension drastically increase the performance of this library (approx. 14k OPS).
-With our pure PHP method, you will have bad performance (approx. 16 OPS).
+This extension drastically increase the performance of this library.
+With our pure PHP method, you will have low performance.

 # Installation